Our ranch is for sale—Call us for information at 907-388-9388 and leave a message

 Birding and Hiking

 If you love birds, you'll love the Ranch!
 Designated by the Tucson Audubon Society as a cardinal level bird habitat, the Ranch has a bird viewing “loft ”on our private four acre mesquite bosque that leads to the Anza Trail and is located next door to the famous Black Hawk Migration viewing area.
 Many other opportunities to learn and study birds abound nearby as well.
-The newly-opened Tubac Nature Center provides an in-depth look at the Santa Cruz River and its local flora/fauna as well as gives birding walks weekly.
+The Tubac Nature Center provides an in-depth look at the Santa Cruz River and its local flora/fauna as well as gives birding walks weekly.
 Other recommended tour companies include FUN Birding Tours and Sky Island Tours, both led by knowledgeable Arizona guides.
+Or schedule a private guide through Nature In Sight, a specialist in Southwest birds, who will help you expand your life list locally or regionally.
 Tubac is home to The Bird House, an informative shop for all of your birding needs.
 For additional information about the 100 Lucy's Warblers nesting boxes mounted on our property or birding in the Southwest, contact the Tucson Audubon Society.
 During your stay plan to visit the Paton Center for Hummingbirds in Patagonia, another birding mecca, about an hour away.

 If you enjoy hiking, set your sights on Madera Canyon, part of the Santa Cruz Mountains, in Green Valley, Trails abound and you may even spot a rare bird migrating through what's part of Arizona's emerald Sky Islands.